 In our Digital Age, many people in the high-tech sector work as individual contributors in small cubicles on-site, and perform tasks that can be performed just as well – if not better – remotely, from a home office.
 The upside for employers include saving on the expense of physical space, equipment, and IT support required for on-site workers.
 The standard recommendation is for companies to replace computer systems every 3-4 years; translate that into dozens or hundreds of employees and you have a significant yearly cost.
 Likewise the payroll to support and maintain these systems is no small work; reduce these two aspects alone and your company has now saved some real money.

 Who works from home?
+Software testers, for one!

 People that work remotely include those that perform software testing services, develop mobile and web software, provide Search Engine Optimization (SEO) marketing, transcribe medical reports, provide customer support and sales, set up travel arrangements, translate, document and own businesses.